 Before the Procedure

-Several days before surgery, you may be asked to stop taking aspirin, ibuprofen (Advil, Motrin, naproxen (Aleve, Naprosyn), warfarin (Coumadin), and any other drugs that make it hard for your blood to clot.
+Several days before surgery, you may be asked to stop taking medicines that make it hard for your blood to clot.
+These medicines include:

 After the Procedure

+You will usually go home the same day after your surgery.
+Be sure you arrange to have someone drive you home.
 You may have a lot of pain after surgery as the area tightens and relaxes.
-You may be given medications to relieve pain.
+You may be given medicines to relieve pain.